 WAC 197-10-465 Agencies possessing environmental expertise.
 The following agencies shall be regarded as possessing special expertise relating to those categories of the environment under which they are listed:

 (1) Air quality.

-Department of ecology. (a)

-Department of natural resources (only for burning in forest areas).

-Department of social and health services.
+- (a) Department of ecology. - (b) Department of natural resources (only for burning in forest areas). - (c) Department of social and health services.